yickk/speech_to_latex_extension/README.md

 2. go into developer mode for now (right corner)
 3. load unpacked (top left corner) and select speech_to_latex_extension file
 4. open up overleaf editor
+5. go to extensions (puzzle piece icon) --> options --> insert Gemini API key
-5. option/alt S to start and allow microphone access for this site
+6. option/alt S to start and allow microphone access for this site
-6. speech should then be dictated into editor
+7. speech should then be dictated into editor